 Geary performed field sobriety tests.
 The field sobriety tests contained the standard battery of four tests including stating the alphabet and walking a straight a line, all of which Geary allegedly failed.
 Officers detained Geary on suspicion of DUI.
 He went back to the police station where an officer administered a breathalyzer.
 Geary registered a 0.19 alcohol level, or more than twice the legal limit of .08, according to the police incident report.

 Geary currently resides in Mount Pleasant.
-At the time of the wreck, he was heading home from dinner with his boss, but his vehicle was travelling back toward downtown Charleston according the accident report.
+At the time of the wreck, he was heading home from dinner with his boss, but his vehicle was traveling back toward downtown Charleston according the accident report.
 He told officers he did not know where he was.

 Geary has worked with the Boeing Company since 1986, according to his company bio.
 He has worked at Boeing’s Washington facility and has overseen operations in Canada prior to moving to South Carolina.